 Between Santa Claus, Big Foot and the Agile Project Manager, which exists?
 Few people argue for the existence of Big Foot or Santa Claus, though most believe that Agile Project Managers exist.

 I would contend that none of them exist, especially the Agile project manager.
-(BTW we used a photo of a Wookie for Big Foot since all the pictures we had of Big Foot were blurry.)
+(BTW we used a photo of Chewbacca the wookie for Big Foot since all the pictures we had of Big Foot were blurry.)

-As you’ll see below, I do believe that Agile Project Management exists.
 Why do I think that there is no such thing as an Agile Project Manager?
-I think that putting one person in place to do those activities is counterproductive.
-Plus, many of the activities are unnecessary in an Agile environment.
+I think that putting one person in place to do those “project manager” activities is counterproductive.
+Plus, many of the activities that a project manager would do are unnecessary in an Agile environment.
 Here are some specific examples:

 - The Smart One – Project managers tend to be positioned as above or superior to the team; they speak on behalf of the team, they direct the work and they make sure everything is going according to their plan.
 Whether or not they have formal position power in the organization, they tend to act as if those people who are “assigned” to their project are beneath them.